Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Our Approach

 \subsection{Time Difference Likelihood (TDL)}

-We first discuss TDL, a measure which we propose to guide the magnitude of the network's learning rate dynamically for each update.
+We first discuss TDL, a measure which we propose to later guide the magnitude of the network's learning rate contingent on each update.
 Motivated to reduce the learning rate when encountering exploratory teammates, but properly updating for local mistakes, we would like to find an indicator value distinguishing the two scenarios.
-TDL is such an indicator that we found to be performance-effective and computationally efficient.
+TDL is such an indicator.
 We scale the learning rate using TDL as discussed later in section \ref{tdl-update}.